The Woodcutter's Daughter is knit in the round, from the toe up. It's a Tube Sock so there is no heel to turn, no gussets to make.

 I charted both socks as they have mirroring cables.
 The pattern is both written and charted.

 The pattern is written for an average sized foot.
-Size US Women's 8/9.
+Size US Teen/Women's6-10.
 The pattern is easily adaptable for other sizes.
-Try it out and see what cast on number works for your foot size.

 4 stitches and 5.5 rows = 1 inch in Stockinette